 Start the day off right with a catered breakfast and networking between students, companies, and faculty.
 The summit sponsors will have tables set up, and many other visitors will be present for discussions.
 Use this time to share resumes, swap business cards, explore internship opportunities, and discuss your various ongoing projects.

-Teaming up with industry leaders, students worked on RFID-based localization; collaborative playlists management; an augmented-reality interface for construction projects; thermal camera tracking and actuation; encrypted search, drone vision tracking; data visualization; collaborative coding for instruction; and a social hub for musicians.
+Teaming up with industry leaders, students worked on projects addressing a wide range of topics.
 A list of this year’s projects can be found at the capstone homepage

 Lunch will be catered and provides even more opportunity for discussion and networking.
 This is a chance to interact with the people behind the work.
 Each of the undergraduate capstone teams, along with a collection of graduate and undergraduate researchers, will be available to explain their ongoing work (with the help of a poster), and in some cases even provide demonstrations of their creations.
 In addition, student organizations relating to computer science will be available to discuss their activities and how students, alumni, faculty, and guests can get involved.